-Pop-up tents first came onto the scene in the early 2000s.
-Since then, the designs have developed quickly, going from basic rather flimsy designs to some seriously impressive and structures and there’s now a range of options to different budgets and needs.
+Pop-up tents initially appeared in the early 2000s.
+Since then, the designs have evolved swiftly, progressing from simple, fragile designs to some pretty remarkable constructions, and there is now a variety of solutions to meet various budgets and purposes.

 Instant, easy-pitch tents are great for things like festivals, trips to the beach and campouts in the garden, but at the higher end of the scale there are now also options that will suit extended stays where something that’s durable and reliable but also light enough to carry.
 In this round up of the best pop-up tents, we’ll identify the options out there that we rate and we’ll highlight what they’re best suited to so you can find the right one to match your needs.